 Summary

 Closed-loop Spectroscopy Lab: Light-mixing Demo (CLSLab:Light) is a teaching and prototyping platform for autonomous scientific discovery.
-It consists of a set of LEDs and a light sensor while encapsulating key principles for "self-driving" (i.e., autonomous) research laboratories, including sending commands, receiving sensor data, physics-based simulation, and advanced optimization.
-CLSLab:Light is a "Hello, World!" introduction to these topics, accessible by students, educators, hobbyists, and researchers for less than 100 USD, a small footprint, and under an hour of setup time.
+This platform, which consists of a set of LEDs and a light sensor, encapsulates key principles for "self-driving" (i.e., autonomous) research laboratories, including sending commands, receiving sensor data, physics-based simulation, and advanced optimization.
+It serves as a "Hello, World!" introduction to these topics, accessible by students, educators, hobbyists, and researchers for less than 100 USD, a small footprint, and under an hour of setup time.

 For context, please refer to Baird et al.1.